MAGANER/cowsay/README.md

 # cowsay
-yet another cowsay clone that pretends to be better than any other clone
+yet another cowsay clone that pretends to be better than any other ones.

 ## Usage
 ```-f``` to pass file